 Both are treatable – although it's Golfer's Elbow that's somewhat easier to treat yourself.

-Ether way, which ever you have, I have a self-help program for it here at Tennis Elbow Classroom:
+Ether way, which ever you have, I have self-help programs for both here at Tennis Elbow Classroom for you: